 A basic moral test of any society is how our most vulnerable members are faring.Sharing Catholic Social Teaching, U.S. Conference of Catholic Bishops

-Risen Savior Social Justice efforts are rooted in Jesus’ ministry and Catholic Social Teaching.
+Risen Savior Social Justice and Charity efforts are rooted in Jesus’ ministry and Catholic Social Teaching.
 Social justice and charity are the ways we put our faith into action to serve the common good and bear witness to the Kingdom of God.

-Social Justice and Outreach Resources
+Social Justice and Charity Resources